kleuveld/rdm_pages/_documents/rdm_policy_comparison_FSW-DSW.md

 De-identification will damage the data set.</p></li>
 </ul>
 <p>FSS therefore takes a pragmatic stand with respect to
 de-identification.
-It is considered one of many measures available to the researcher to secure their data, and it is up to the researcher to decide which measures appropriately secure their data.</p>
+It is considered as one of many measures available to the researcher to secure their data, and it is up to the researcher to decide which measures appropriately secure their data.</p>
 <p>Furthermore, FSS clarifies that given the definition of personal data
-give, almost all data used in the faculty (including pseudonymized data) is considered personal data.</p></td>
+(per DSW guidelines as well as GDPR), almost all data used in the faculty (including pseudonymized data) is considered personal data.</p></td>
 </tr>
 <tr class="odd">
 <td></td>